Enna Satham Indha Neram: Filming

-Enna Satham Indha Neram is the first film in Tamil cinema to feature quadruplets prominently.
 95% of the film was shot at the Zoological Park in Hyderabad, making it the first film to be shot predominantly inside a zoological park.
 The film was also shot at Vandalur Zoo in Chennai, making the crew of Enna Satham Indha Neram the first to shoot there.
 Some portions were also shot at Thalakkonam falls.
 The crew thus entered the film in the Limca Book of Records under these credentials.
-Director M. Raja was signed to act as the father of the quadruplets, making his acting debut.
-He had shot for only six days.
-Enna Satham Intha Neram was also the comeback film for actress Maanu, who was last seen in Kaadhal Mannan (1998).
-Other supporting actors include debutants Malavika Wales and Puralavan, followed by Iman Annachi, Manobala, Shivashankar, Vaiyapuri and Lollusabha Swaminathan.